codacy-badger/traco.nodejs.webapi/README.md

  - [ ] Rebuild the `importdb.bat` with `mysqlimport` instead of `mysql` because it should be faster as just load the complete file as SQL-Statements.
  - [ ] Create secound version of the `JsonTable.join()` function with set all same at the same time and dont insert one row after the last ant search every time for the joining element.
+ - [ ] correction and finish of `/contact/notes` API-Command with apiDocs

 ## Backlog